badsyntax/richardwillis.info/blog/self-hosted-staticman-dokku-nextjs.md

 draft: false
 ---

-[Staticman](https://staticman.net/) is a service that provides static-file user-generated content to your project via pull requests.
+[Staticman](https://staticman.net/) is a service that provides static file user-generated content (as `yaml` or `json` files) to your project via GitHub pull requests.

-Unlike other static blog comment solutions, it does not provide any front-end implementation.
-You have full control over how you render your comments, and can seamlessly integrate `staticman` into your existing static website build (eg huge/jekyll/gatsby/nextjs etc).

-The integration of `staticman` into your Next.js project involves:

-- Deploying a self-hosted `staticman` instance to your `dokku` server.
-- Building a `html` form that either `post`'s or sends a `xhr`/`fetch` request to the `staticman` endpoint
-- Reading and parsing the static markdown files
+`Staticman` doesn't provide any front-end implementation, it just validates requests (eg to prevent spam) and creates pull requests.
+It's mainly targetted towards static website build systems (eg hugo/jekyll/gatsby/nextjs etc) which already have a build process in place, but it's entirely up to you to integrate it into your project.
+One obvious big benefit of this approach is you have absolute control over the front-end, and don't need to load any 3rd party JavaScript or CSS.

+You can use the [hosted version](https://staticman.net/docs/getting-started.html) or self-host it yourself.
+I decided to self-host as it's really not a large project and was easy to setup.
+I can also then monitor and optmise the service better.

 ## Create the self-hosted staticman service